MyPlan Frequently Asked Questions

 How do I register for courses with MyPlan?

 Use MyPlan to easily send your chosen course sections to the registration system each quarter.
-View our Registration video here to get started, or read below:
+The MyPlan overview video provides detailed information about how to register in MyPlan.

 To register through Schedule Builder, start by adding courses to your plan.
 Navigate to the “Build Your Schedule” page to view and compare your schedule results.
 Select the “View/Register” link from any of the displayed schedule options in your calendar view, or from your pinned schedules.
 This will begin the registration handoff process.
 After choosing and submitting your preferred sections, you’ll be directed to the registration system in a new window.